ChrisKurz/nRF_Connect_SDK/doc/NCSv2.5.2_Board_1.md

 ### Create the own Board Definition

 1) In general, the SDK directory should not be changed during project development.
 It should be known that the predefined boards can be found in the directories _SDK directory_/zephyr/boards and _SDK directory_/nrf/boards.
-We will store our own board outside the SDK directory, for example in the directory __C:/Nordic/MyBoards__.
+When we define our own board, it should be saved outside the SDK directory, for example in the directory __C:/Nordic/MyBoards__.

    Create the new directory __C:/Nordic/MyBoards__.
 2) The _nRF Connect_ extension within _Visual Studio Code_ also offers a Board Wizard that helps with defining new Boards.
 Let's use this wizard.